 Have you ever felt like the odd one out?
-That your friends, colleagues and boss are going to come to a sudden realisation that you’re a fraud and that you don’t deserve the EA role you scored 6 months ago or the ‘well done’ bundle for smashing your targets for the quarter?
+That your friends, colleagues and boss are going to come to a sudden realisation that you’re a fraud and that you don’t deserve the EA role you scored 6 months ago?
+Or the ‘well done’ bundle for smashing your targets for the quarter?

 If so, you’re not alone.
 More commonly known as imposter syndrome, according to studies conducted by the International Journal of Behavioural Science, an estimated 70% of the population experience the exact same feelings at some point in their lives and guess what?
-The support industry is one of the most affected.
+The support industry is one of the most effected.
 With consistent feedback during salary review periods of Personal and Executive Assistants not feeling worthy enough to ask for a pay rise, imposter syndrome is a global industry epidemic.
-Even when working uncontracted hours, managing a seriously ‘un-pc’ boss and fulfilling requests that fall way outside of the normal remit, the justification still doesn’t seem strong enough for many to follow through with the expectation of being rewarded accordingly.
+Even when working un-contracted hours, managing a seriously ‘un-pc’ boss and fulfilling requests that fall way outside of the normal remit, the justification still doesn’t seem strong enough for many to follow through with the expectation of being rewarded accordingly.

 What is impostor syndrome?